MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 The *Top CSAT impactors* chart uses natural language understanding artificial intelligence technology to group support cases as *topics* that are a collection of related cases.
 This chart shows you the customer support topics that are having the most impact on customer satisfaction, helping you identify areas for improvement that can have the greatest impact on improving the customer's experience.

-By default, the dashboard shows you key performance indicators for the last week, and for all products, channels, business units, and teams in your system.
+By default, the dashboard shows you key performance indicators for the last month, and for all products, channels, business units, and teams in your system.
 To change the time period, select a value from the Time Period drop-down list at the top of the dashboard.
 You can select either last day, last week, or last month.

 To filter data by product, channel, business unit, or team, select a value from the Product, Channel, Business Unit, or Team drop-down list.
 For more information on working with filters, see [Work with dashboards and sample data](ai-csi-use-dash-sample-data.md).